Tonschi/blending_maya/README.md

 # blending_maya
-Reconfiguring Blender to make it feel like Maya
+Reconfiguring Blender to make it feel a bit more like Maya

 ## Modified Blender keymap
 keymap.py